 Photo courtesy of Dave Bouskill of ThePlanetD

-It “offers an amazing insight into the world of Ferrari where the classic cars and history are a pretext for getting to know today’s models and their Formula One content and technology.
-As well as important, memorable cars, this insight comes in the form of big screens and videos, the possibility to become a Formula 1 driver on board of a semi-professional simulator and an extensive range of publications and memorabilia of the marque’s history.” – via Official Ferrari Museum in Maranello
+It “offers an amazing insight into the world of Ferrari, where the classic cars and history are a pretext for getting to know today’s models and their Formula One content and technology.
+As well as important, memorable cars, this insight comes in the form of big screens and videos, the possibility to become a Formula 1 driver on board a semi-professional simulator, and an extensive range of publications and memorabilia of the marque’s history.” – via Official Ferrari Museum in Maranello

-But the Italian motor valley doesn’t stop there, it’s also home to Maserati, Lamborghini, and other companies that end with the letter “I” and build really fast machines.
+But the Italian motor valley doesn’t stop there.
+It’s also home to Maserati, Lamborghini, and other companies that end with the letter “I” and build high-speed machines.
 If you prefer your speed on two wheels instead of four, you need to stop in Bologna for a tour of the Ducati factory and museum.

-While visiting the Ducati factory with the BlogVille project I found myself behind the scenes with a dozen other moto enthusiasts.
-Just a seven minute train ride from Bologna’s train station and a short walk I arrived to the sight of Grazie Carlos adorning the wall of the original Ducati factory.
+While visiting the Ducati factory with the BlogVille project, I found myself behind the scenes with a dozen other moto enthusiasts.
+Just a seven-minute train ride from Bologna’s train station and a short walk, I arrived at Grazie Carlos’s sight adorning the wall of the original Ducati factory.

 Here I stepped inside the Ducati premises to hang out with 500 mechanics and engineers, all at least partially clad in the iconic red, as they crank out up to 200 of the fastest machines on the road every day.
 It is the real deal.

-I constantly shuffled my feet away from rolling forklifts, mechanics running around with espressos, and brainy looking engineers entering heavily guarded rooms where the research and development is conducted.
+I constantly shuffled my feet away from rolling forklifts, mechanics running around with espressos, and brainy-looking engineers entering heavily guarded rooms where the research and development were conducted.

-Walking around the facility led by my female guide I felt trapped inside the most glorious IKEA like facility where both men and women workers shopped for specific parts to assemble together like a pack of elves.
+Walking around the facility led by my female guide, I felt trapped inside the most glorious IKEA-like facility where both men and women workers shopped for specific parts to assemble like a pack of elves.

-It’s a motorcycle fan’s dream to look at these machines being born, and even take a history lesson as they walk through the halls detailing the company’s culture, both past and present.
+It’s a motorcycle fan’s dream to look at these machines being born and even take a history lesson as they walk through the halls detailing the company’s culture, both past, and present.
 Unfortunately, much like Willy Wonka’s factory, the secret development lab is off-limits, and there’s no touching the merchandise.
-This walk through the factory convinced me that Bologna is the kind of Italian motor valley city that appeals to the distinguished traveler, warm and authentic without the commercialized feel of many of the more touristy cities and museums.
+This walk through the factory convinced me that Bologna is the kind of Italian motor valley city that appeals to the distinguished traveler, warm and authentic without the commercialized feel of many more touristy cities and museums.

-Ducati and Ferrari aren’t the only companies who make their home in the Italian Motor Valley, you can also visit the places where Lamborghini’s and Maseratis are made.
+Ducati and Ferrari aren’t the only companies that make their home in the Italian Motor Valley.
+You can also visit the places where Lamborghini’s and Maseratis are made.

 Like Ducati, you can also do an on-site factory tour of the Lamborghini plant in Sant’Agata Bolognese.
 However, while no two auto manufacturers are alike, I prefer to describe one of the most fascinating events to hit Emilia Romagna in recent years.
 The Lamborghini 50th Anniversary took place in Bologna during May, 2013.

-The most fascinating piece of news was revealed with the surprise debut of a one-off car called the “Egoista”, built to resemble Apache, attack helicopters with a 600-HP V-10 engine.
+The fascinating news was revealed with the surprise debut of a one-off car called the “Egoista,” built to resemble Apache attack helicopters with a 600-HP V-10 engine.

-But precluding this announcement, a convoy of around 350 private Lamborghini automobiles and their owners took the most epic road trip from Milan all the way to the party in Bologna.
+But precluding this announcement, a convoy of around 350 private Lamborghini automobiles and their owners took the most epic road trip from Milan to the party in Bologna.

 I attended the final event on a bright Saturday afternoon in the center of Bologna at Piazza Maggiore to chat with the participants of the Grand Tour and see their cars up close at the ‘Concorso di Eleganza Lamborghini 50° Anniversario’.
 This is now the biggest gathering of Lamborghinis ever.
-It is here where judges are checking out each car to award various prizes for many categories while thousands of fans are gathered around the outside of the plaza snapping photos as best as they can.
+It is here where judges are checking out each car to award various prizes for many categories while thousands of fans are gathered outside the plaza, snapping photos as best as possible.

-I watched all of this from up front, to the side, and even above atop a castle with the perfect birds eye view of some of the most beautiful cars ever made.
-This is only a small representation of what the Italian Motor Valley really is.
+I watched all of this from upfront, to the side, and even above atop a castle with the perfect birds-eye view of some of the most beautiful cars ever made.
+This is only a small representation of what the Italian Motor Valley is.

-All of these exciting places are available in the small section of Italy between Bologna and Modena, and all their outlying hamlets.
+These exciting places are available in the small section of Italy between Bologna and Modena and all their outlying hamlets.
 If you get up early enough, and if your car is fast enough, you could probably tour through the Italian Motor Valley in about a day, which makes it the perfect destination for taking some time off from your traveling buddies who might not own all seasons of Top Gear on Blu-Ray.